Bank of United States: Growth

 The bank initially grew slowly, with only five branches by 1925.
 However, after the death of the founder, his son Bernard, who had been running the bank since 1919, grew the bank rapidly through a series of mergers until it had 62 branches by 1930.
 In April 1928, it merged with the Central Mercantile Bank and Trust Company with Bernard Marcus as the president.
 In August 1928, it absorbed the Cosmopolitan Bank.

-In April 1929, it absorbed the Colonial Bank and the Bank of the Rockaways.
-In May 1929, it merged with the Municipal Bank and Trust Company, making the combined Bank of United States the third largest bank in New York City, and twenty-eighth in the United States.
+It acquired the Bank of the Rockaways and the Colonial Bank in April 1929.
+In May 1929, it merged with the Municipal Bank and Trust Company, making the combined Bank of United States the third largest bank in New York City and twenty-eighth in the United States.
 With of $60 and a dividend payment of $2 for 1929, the president of the bank declared the bank to be on a sound footing in a letter to shareholders following the stock market failure on Black Tuesday.

-In mid-1930, four leading New York banks-Manufacturers Trust Company, Public National Bank and Trust Company, International Bank and Trust Company, and the Bank of United States-began talks to merge, and on November 24 announced that they had agreed to form a mega-bank headed by J. Herbert Case, the President of the Federal Reserve Bank of New York.
+In mid-1930, four leading New York banks—Manufacturers Trust Company, Public National Bank and Trust Company, International Bank and Trust Company, and the Bank of United States—began talks to merge and on November 24 announced that they had agreed to form a mega-bank headed by J. Herbert Case, the president of the Federal Reserve Bank of New York.

-On December 8, 1930, unable to agree on merger terms, the plan was dropped because, it later emerged, of difficulties in guaranteeing the deposits of Bank of United States, due to complications arising from the legal difficulties of the bank, and because of real estate mortgages and loans held by subsidiaries of the bank.
+On December 8, 1930, unable to agree on merger terms, the plan was dropped because, it later emerged, of difficulties in guaranteeing the deposits of the Bank of United States, due to complications arising from the legal difficulties of the bank, and because of real estate mortgages and loans held by subsidiaries of the bank.
 Two days later, there was a run on a Bronx branch of the bank.